steqeq/0000/docs/reference/rocmcc/rocmcc.md

 ##### -enable-x86-prefetching
 Enables the generation of x86 prefetch instruction for the memory references inside a loop or inside an innermost loop of a loop nest to prefetch the second dimension of multidimensional array/memory references in the innermost loop of a loop nest.
 This is an experimental pass; its profitability is being improved.

+##### -suppress-fmas
+Identifies the reduction patterns on FMA and suppresses the FMA generation, as it is not profitable on the reduction patterns.

+##### -enable-icm-vrp
+Enables estimation of the virtual register pressure before performing loop invariant code motion.
+This estimation is used to control the number of loop invariants that will be hoisted during the loop invariant code motion.

+##### -loop-splitting
+Enables splitting of loops into multiple loops to eliminate the branches, which compare the loop induction with an invariant or constant expression.
+This option is enabled under -O3 by default.
+To disable this optimization, use -loop-splitting=false.

+##### -enable-ipo-loop-split
+Enables splitting of loops into multiple loops to eliminate the branches, which compares the loop induction with a constant expression.
+This constant expression can be derived through inter-procedural analysis.
+This option is enabled under -O3 by default.
+To disable this optimization, use -enable-ipo-loop-split=false.

+##### -compute-interchange-order
+nables heuristic for finding the best possible interchange order for a loop nest.
+To enable this option, use -enable-loopinterchange.
+This option is set to **false** by default.

 # Table 9 Draft - ESC Special CHR
 Enables partial loop unswitching, which is an enhancement to the existing loop unswitching optimization in LLVM.
 Partial loop unswitching hoists a condition inside a loop from a path for which the execution condition remains invariant, whereas the original loop unswitching works for a condition that is completely loop invariant.
 The condition inside the loop gets hoisted out from the invariant path, and the original loop is retained for the path where the condition is variant.